lazaret/archeobases/archeobases/branches/1.9.x/build_scripts/README.txt

 - get the project revision
 - build sources and egg packages
 - run the tests
-- rune pylint and cheesecake
+- run pylint and cheesecake

 Note: